genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/fastqc_per_sequence_quality_scores.png

-Ideally, we’d want to see a sharp peak at the very end of the graph (meaning most frequently observed mean quality scores are above 27)
+Ideally, we expect to see a sharp peak at the very end of the graph (meaning most frequently observed mean quality scores are above 27)

 *Warning*